Rosenverse

 "Good service is the careful orchestration of many systems and systemic change means we all have to work together."

-"Psychological safety means people feel safe to raise a flag when something’s not working."
+"One thing that sets high performers is psychological safety: do people feel safe to raise a flag when something’s not working?"

 Ask the Rosenbot